beyondwords-io/player-android/README.md

 ## Documentation

-1. [Compatibility](./doc/compatibility.md): A table that illustrates the compatibility of [Player Settings](https://github.com/beyondwords-io/player/blob/main/doc/player-settings.md) between Web and Android SDK
+1. [Compatibility](./doc/compatibility.md): A table that illustrates the compatibility between the Player Settings of the [Web Player](https://github.com/beyondwords-io/player) and the Android Player.

 ## License